Toktokkies: Specimens

 The "fog-basking" beetle(O. unguicularis) gets its water source from the fog through special biological adaptations.
 When the fog rolls in at night or early in the morning, these beetles climb to the peak of the dunes, where the water condensation is most dense.
 The beetle performs a handstand by lowering its head and raising its posterior.
+Some beetles have hydrophilic bumps on their back and hydrophobic valleys which make water collection more efficient.
 The fog condenses on its back and drips into the mouthparts.
 Through this process, the “fog-basking” beetles can drink 40% of their body-mass.

 The "fog-trapping" beetle (L. discoidalis) also gets its water from the fog, but it acquires it in a different manner.
 After foraging for the first half of the night, the “fog-trapping” beetle burrows into the sand.
 It returns to the surface late at night or early in the morning when the fog rolls across the Namib Desert.
 It digs a trench into the side of the dune and droplets of water build up on ridges of the trench.
 The “fog-trapping” beetles then lick off the droplets of water.